Authoring Tools and the xAPI: The Current State of Play

 For L&D to become highly functional in the use of xAPI there needs to be a skill set change and more technical understanding.
 Although you don’t have to be a coder/developer, an understanding helps as you will need to think differently about your design approach: thinking about data as early as possible, thinking about designs in a different way.

 It’s important that you don’t design for data, but have the data in mind that you need to see at the end.
 You don’t have to be a data scientist, but have a basic understanding of what you’d like to do/measure.

 From a learning path perspective, these are mapped in the LMS but aren’t necessarily in the course.
-If you want to track the journey from novice to expert, xAPI data can identify that a certain blog post has helped a bunch of people and so can be more formally pulled into the course (quite literally in the case of curated courses using tools such as Stream LXP (formerly Curatr)).
+If you want to track the journey from novice to expert, xAPI data can identify that a certain blog post has helped a bunch of people and so can be more formally pulled into the course (quite literally in the case of curated courses using tools such as Learning Pool Platform (formerly Curatr)).

 This machine learning, of being able to identify that “other people did this, so we think you might want to also”, is something Sean calls “mentoring by cohort”.
 Understanding how people got from point A-to-B is important, but should not be agonised over by designers, but what might be the perfect content/journey for one person may not be the same for someone else: it is better that people find their own path through curated content.

 Watch the full hangout recording below to get more of Sean’s expert knowledge and advice.